WorksApplications/uzushio/README.md

 ### JDK

-You need JDK 11+ to run sbt and Spark.
+You need JDK 8+ to run sbt and Spark.
+Usually, you can install it from a package manager.

-## WIP: Sudachi (Outdated, will download dictionary automatically in future if needed)

-Some features uses sudachi.
-When you want to use those, you need a sudachi dictionary.

-[download](http://sudachi.s3-website-ap-northeast-1.amazonaws.com/sudachidict/) sudachi dictionary file (.dict) and place in the root dir.

-todo: specify dict by config/args
+However, if you plan to launch Uzushio in EMR, you either need to use JDK 8 to compile Uzushio, or assemble a custom image for EMR to use JDK 11+ inside EMR (currently it uses JDK 8), otherwise you will get MethodNotFoundErrors.

-# WIP: Running
+# Building

 ## Build fat JAR for launching